needletails/post-quantum-solace/README.md

 ## 🏢 About

-Post-Quantum Solace is developed by the [NeedleTails Organization](https://github.com/needletails) as part of our commitment to secure, quantum-resistant communication.
+Post-Quantum Solace is developed by the [NeedleTails Organization](https://github.com/needletails) as part of our commitment to secure, quantum-resistant communication across all major platforms.

+Built with cross-platform compatibility in mind, Post-Quantum Solace ensures your applications can maintain the highest security standards whether deployed on iOS, macOS, Linux, or Android.

 ---